DenGian/camel-clicker/readme.md

 [] Use cookies to store player score

-[x] Get the page online
+- [x] Get the page online

 [] Add a random event/ button that acts like a multiplier for short amount of time

-[x] Add live score in the title of the webpage
+- [x] Add live score in the title of the webpage

-[x] Have a good file structure
+- [x] Have a good file structure

+[] buttons grey out when you do not have enough camels (currency)

 ---
 ### What I would like to work on for the future